 Note: Patients with severe mitral regurgitation often develop an enlarged left atrium and left ventricle.
 This is known as hypertrophy, the body’s compensation response to leakage caused by improper closure of the mitral valve.
 The heart may also become weakened and enlarged due to cardiomyopathy.
 These changes can be observed during mitral valve prolapse tests and diagnosis.

 Are there any other tests for mitral prolapse?

 Yes.
 Under certain conditions, the following tests may be required:

-A doctor may order a stress test to see how much strain the heart can handle before cardiac arrhythmias and ischemia (insufficient flow of blood to the muscle of the heart) become evident.
+A doctor may order a stress test in some cases, to see how much strain the heart can handle before cardiac arrhythmias and ischemia (insufficient flow of blood to the muscle of the heart) become evident.

-There are several types of stress tests available that can help provide an MVP diagnosis, but the exercise stress test is usually the first one performed.
+There are several types of stress tests available that can help provide an MVP diagnosis, but the exercise stress test is usually the first.
 Also known as the EKG treadmill test, or stress EKG, patients are required to walk on a treadmill or pedal on an exercise bike at increased difficulty levels as an electrocardiogram is done and vitals are observed.

 Other stress tests include the stress echo, the nuclear stress test, and the dobutamine/adenosine test.

 A thoracic computed tomography (CT) scan, or CAT scan, can be done to provide sectioned (tomographic) images of specific areas of the chest.

 This allows the physician to determine the shape, size, and position of certain internal structures without performing surgery and can reveal MVP.
 Pulmonary edema and other problems can also be detected.